-NF PPF objective R elevant issues in Cranleigh 1.
-Delivering a sufficient Scale of housing growth supply of homes • Lack of affordable housing for parish residents 2.
-Building a strong, • Support and flexibility for local businesses competitive economy 3.
-Ensuring the vitality • Support and flexibility for local businesses L. of town centres 4.
-Promoting healthy Poor access to services and facilities and safe • Protection of green spaces and leisure uses communities Duahlara of traffic an and walkings and waight and last of 5.
-Promoting • Problem of traffic speed, volume and weight and lack of sustainable transport pedestrian/cyclist safety on the B-roads and rural lane Inadequate and potentially reducing public transport options Infrastructure improvements such as roads, crossings, parking, community facilities 6.
-Supporting high • Ensuring high quality telecoms and broadband quality communications 7.
-Making effective use • Pressures for development in countryside of land • Loss of agricultural land to development 8.
+NPPF objective Relevant issues in Cranleigh 1.
+Delivering a sufficient Scale of housing growth supply of homes Lack of affordable housing for parish residents 2.
+Building a strong, Support and flexibility for local businesses competitive economy 3.
+Ensuring the vitality Support and flexibility for local businesses of town centres 4.
+Promoting healthy Poor access to services and facilities and safe Protection of green spaces and leisure uses communities Due blame of traffic an ead we have and weight and look of 5.
+Promoting Problem of traffic speed, volume and weight and lack of pedestrian/cyclict safety on the P reads and rural lane sustainable transport pedestrian/cyclist safety on the B-roads and rural laneInadequate and potentially reducing public transport options Infrastructure improvements such as roads, crossings, parking, community facilities 6.
+Supporting high Ensuring high quality telecoms and broadband quality communications 7.
+Making effective use Pressures for development in countryside of land Loss of agricultural land to development 8.
 Achieving well • Significant levels of development on the edge of a rural village designed places 9.
-Protecting Green Belt • Need to protect the green belt and avoid sprawl land 10 .
-Meeting the • Significant levels of development need to be delivered as challenge of climate energy-efficient buildings change, flooding and Need to encourage greater use of renewable energy coastal change Need to protect against flooding 11 Canagaria a 0 • Need to protect the provision of drinking water ' ' .
-Conserving & • Need to maintain and enhance the high quality natural environment, wildlife networks and biodiversity of the parish enhancing the natural environment environment, whome networks and blodiversity of the parish 12 .
-Conserving & Need to protect and enhance the historic buildings and '- enhancing the environment of the parish historic environment citing of the parish THIS COLIC CITY II OTHER CITY
+Protecting Green Belt Need to protect the green belt and avoid sprawl land 10.
+Meeting the Significant levels of development need to be delivered as challenge of climate energy-efficient buildings change, flooding and Need to encourage greater use of renewable energy coastal change Need to protect against flooding Need to protect the provision of drinking water 11.
+Conserving & Need to protect the provision of drinking water Need to maintain and enhance the high quality natural enhancing the natural environment, wildlife networks and biodiversity of the parish environment environment, what is networks and bloarversity of the parish 12.
+Conserving & Need to protect and enhance the historic buildings and enhancing the environment of the parish historic environment ·